The Snows of Hope Ranch Beach

 We needed a host of local deities and demigods to intercede, to carry our prayers to His northern domain.
 Our ritual consisted of this: (1) While driving in my big brother’s woodie down the coast to Rincon listening to KRLA in Los Angeles, we listened for an omen.
 If we heard “Bonanza,” as played by the twangy guitar of Dwayne Eddy, we knew the surf would be good.
 Even better, if during our drive over Ortega Hill, it so happened the dj Wolfman Jack was playing “Bonanza” at the same time we spotted a big north swell, we knew the day would be perfect.
 Once, it actually happened.
 (2) Midway between Santa Barbara and Rincon, at Santa Claus Lane, atop buildings between the freeway and the ocean, presided our demigods, the two huge statues of Santa and Frosty the Snowman.
 We waved to them because, after all, they were divinities of the far north—and thus in close touch with Kahuna in His wintery workshop.

-Occasionally—once every five years or so—he would even say something to us, such as “Nice ride.”
-Coming from Renny that was quite a compliment—because in those days surfing was more functional than frilly, and Renny surfed with a pure economy of movement.
-Rather than riding smaller waves, he would sit patiently, far out in the ocean in position to catch only the monsters.
-When these huge swells flexed and feathered on the outer reefs, most of the other surfers would be caught inside, and could only watch as Renny glided effortlessly along in perfect trim.
+Occasionally—once every five years or so—he would even say something to one of us, such as “Nice ride.”
+Coming from Renny, that was quite a compliment—because in those days surfing was more functional than frilly, and Renny, with his board always in perfect "trim," surfed with a pure economy of movement.

 On a lower level, Northness was the realm where Kahuna conceived the largest and most powerful swells—the Gulf of Alaska.
 To possess Northness was to possess a kind of spiritual isolation and remoteness, as when during the cold winter months the senses recede from their objects.
 It was Northness that had compelled Renny to sit like a hermit so far out in the middle of the ocean, waiting for only the biggest, darkest mountainous waves; that had chiseled his style so clean, and that had hollowed caves in the north-facing sandstone in the mountains near Point Conception, caves illumined by paintings of Chumash Indian deities.